Ariel Hukporti: Riesen Ludwigsburg (2018–2020)

 On 12 December 2018, Hukporti made his professional debut for Riesen Ludwigsburg, scoring four points in one minute in an 88–76 loss to Banvit at the Basketball Champions League.
 On 13 January 2019, he debuted in the Basketball Bundesliga (BBL) versus medi Bayreuth.
 At the NBA All-Star Weekend in Chicago in February 2020, Hukporti was named MVP of the Basketball Without Borders camp.
 On 11 June 2020, he scored a career-high 10 points along with three rebounds and two blocks in a 103–74 win over Brose Bamberg in the preliminary round of the 2020 BBL Final Tournament.
 In the 2019–20 season, Hukporti averaged three points and 2.3 rebounds in 7.9 minutes per game.

 Nevėžis Kėdainiai (2020–2021)

 On 3 July 2020, Hukporti signed with Nevėžis Kėdainiai of the Lithuanian Basketball League (LKL).

-Melbourne United (2021–present)
+Melbourne United (2021–2024)

 On 28 July 2021, Hukporti signed as a Next Star with Melbourne United of the Australian National Basketball League (NBL).

 During the 2022 pre-season, Hukporti ruptured his achilles tendon and was ruled out for the entire 2022–23 NBL season.

+On 31 March 2023, Hukporti recommitted to United for the 2023–24 NBL season.

+Return to Riesen Ludwigsburg (2024)

+On 1 April 2024, Hukporti signed with Riesen Ludwigsburg for the rest of the 2023–24 Basketball Bundesliga season.

+New York / Westchester Knicks (2024–present)

+On 27 June 2024, Hukporti was selected with the 58th overall pick by the Dallas Mavericks in the 2024 NBA draft, which was the draft's final pick.
+On the same day, his draft rights were traded to the New York Knicks in exchange for the rights of Melvin Ajinça.
+On 8 July 2024, he signed a two-way contract with the Knicks.

+Hukporti made his NBA debut on 22 October 2024, in a 132–109 loss to the Boston Celtics and on 4 November, he signed a standard contract with the Knicks.
+Throughout his rookie season, he has been assigned several times to the Westchester Knicks.
+Hukporti made his first career start on 26 February 2025 against the Philadelphia 76ers, recording 8 points, 2 rebounds, and 1 block.
+However, Hukporti suffered a torn meniscus in the game, and was ruled out for 4-6 weeks.